ofchurches/HARC_Development/brief_2/CoP_for_data_in_SA_MD.md

 ### Specifics

-This would require strong structres to ensure that measurable outcomes were attained.
+This would require strong structures to ensure that measurable outcomes were attained.
 These could include:

--   A process for diseminating the results of the project at its conclusion.
+-   A process for disseminating the results of the project at its conclusion.
 -   A competitive entry program based on merit of person and project

 Hiring practices
 ----------------

-Within the contemporary software and data analytics industry it is common to recruit through the based on an applicant's engagmenent in the [open source programming community](https://www.socialtalent.com/blog/recruitment/source-amazing-developers-nobody-else-can-find) including their GitHub profile or history of stack overflow answers.
+Within the contemporary software and data analytics industry it is common to recruit through the based on an applicant's engagement in the [open source programming community](https://www.socialtalent.com/blog/recruitment/source-amazing-developers-nobody-else-can-find) including their GitHub profile or history of stack overflow answers.
 Following the recruitment stage it is also common to have a selection process that includes a [code intervew](https://www.tutorialspoint.com/r/r_interview_questions.htm).
 The health system in South Australia could provide similar practices.

 To be effective in reaching the system goals, each of these avenues would need to be supported with some common elements.